marcweigand/svg-png-converter/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is released under the GNU General Public License v3.0.